 chrome://inspect/#appsand then click "inspect" just below requester.html under the Postman heading.

-View in the application menu, and click on "Show Postman Console" or use the keyboard shortcut (CMD/CTRL + ALT + C).
-Similar to DevTools, every call along with its headers and payloads will be logged to the Postman Console.
+View in the application menu, and click on "Show Postman Console" or use the keyboard shortcut (CMD/CTRL + ALT + C) to open.
+Similar to DevTools, every call along with its headers, network information, and payloads will be logged to the Postman Console.